Increasing Your FICO Score for Home Ownership

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You can get approved for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a stronger credit score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of someone with a superior FICO score.